apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ### Streaming read

-This example will read incremental records which start from snapshot-id '3821550127947089987' and print to stdout console in flink streaming job:
+The following example shows a Flink streaming job that incrementally reads records starting from snapshot-id '3821550127947089987' and continuously print them to stdout:

 ```java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.createLocalEnvironment();